Yongqiang100/Reactive-transport-modelling-of-water-alternating-gas-in-basalt-reservoir/README.md

 ```

 Monitor with `squeue -u $USER`. **Re-running is safe**: a task whose log already
-contains `Wall Clock Time` is skipped, so if some jobs time out just resubmit.
+contains `Wall Clock Time` is skipped, so if some jobs time out, resubmit.

 ### 5.3 Generate the figures